BMW Z4 roadster - Practicality & boot space

 BMW says that the front seat runners allow 23mm more fore/aft adjustment than the last car to carry the Z4 badge, and that should mean it suits a wider range of driver sizes.
 The seats are manually adjustable on most models, although the M40i's seats are powered as standard.
 M Sport seats also offer pneumatic backrest width adjustment.

-Where it came to carrying the weekend-away luggage that a sports car might need to, the previous generation Z4 was rather hamstrung by its hefty, heavy roof mechanism.
-The latest car, though, has a simple folding canvas roof that still leaves you with a decent sized boot even when it's stowed away.
+When it came to carrying weekend-away luggage, the previous generation Z4 was rather hamstrung by its hefty, heavy roof mechanism.
+The latest car, though, has a simple folding canvas roof that still leaves you with a decent-sized boot even when it's stowed away.

 There's 281 litres of space in all, and the option of a ski hatch to lets longer items pass through to the passenger compartment.
-While less capacious than the 335-litre BMW 2 Series Convertible's boot, it will take bigger items than the two separate luggage compartments the Porsche 718 Boxster can offer – even if the latter's 280 litre total is a near match for overall luggage volume.
+While it might not sound a lot, it compares well to the Mercedes SL’s 213-litre boot and it will take bigger items than the two separate luggage compartments the Porsche 718 Boxster can offer – even if the latter's 275-litre total is a near match for overall luggage volume.